AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/extensibility-add-new-element-wait-methods.md

 ```csharp
 using Bellatrix.Web.GettingStarted.ExtensionMethodsWaits;
 ```
-After that, you can use the new wait method as it was originally part of Bellatrix.
+After that, you can use the new wait method as it was originally part of BELLATRIX.
 ```csharp
 var promotionsLink = App.ElementCreateService.CreateByLinkText<Anchor>("promo").ToHasStyle("padding: 1.618em 1em");
 ```